-- Students will analyze the contributions of the historical figure Harriet Tubman.
+- Analyze the contributions of the historical figure Harriet Tubman

-- Students will demonstrate an understanding of life on the Underground Railroad by presenting information.
+- Demonstrate an understanding of life on the Underground Railroad by presenting information

 - If You Traveled on the Underground Railroad by Ellen Levine

 - Computer and projector

 - Tape or magnets (to attach paper to a whiteboard)